Ivana505/funky-keyboard/README.md

 ![choose your song](assets/images/choose-a-song.png)

 - Created by with Social media links
-     - User can get in touch with the authos of this Website.
+     - User can get in touch with the author of this Website.
      - User can find more Information about the author.

 ![social media](assets/images/social-media.png)